 “Around the time of Christmas, Hanukkah, and Kwanzaa, Pastafarians celebrate a vaguely defined holiday named “Holiday.””

-This is my Holiday post—and that’s the Pastafarian “Holiday” I’m talking about.
-‘Pastafarians’ are followers of the Church of the Flying Spaghetti Monster (or FSM), the spoof religion invented by American physics graduate student Bobby Henderson.
-Henderson launched his own ‘church’ as a challenge to the Kansas School Board’s attempt to teach creationism in schools.
-He was having a laugh, but it’s also a dead serious attack on Intelligent Design, a sort of Creationism Lite that makes pseudoscientific claims in support of the Christian creation myth.
+This is my Holiday post—and I’m referring to the Pastafarian “Holiday.”
+‘Pastafarians’ for those who don’t know the term are followers of the Church of the Flying Spaghetti Monster (or FSM), the spoof religion invented by American physics graduate student Bobby Henderson who launched his own ‘church’ as a challenge to the Kansas School Board’s attempt to teach creationism in schools.
+Henderson was having a laugh, but his satirical religion is also a dead serious attack on Intelligent Design, a sort of Creationism Lite that makes pseudoscientific claims in support of the Christian creation myth.
 His entertaining original letter to the school board includes a mock scientific inverse correlation between pirates and global warming (pirates in fact play an important role in the religion).
 More on this below.

-Henderson probably could not have predicted that the FSM would become an internet phenomenon with worldwide followers, but FSM appeals on many levels.
-It’s sweet and tolerant as well as being absurdly, sometimes caustically funny.
-The FSM creation myth, which is charmingly idiotic but also strangely moving, presents a picture of an accidental but fun-loving universe.
-According to Wikipedia “the central belief is that an invisible and undetectable Flying Spaghetti Monster created the universe “after drinking heavily”…the Monster’s intoxication was the cause for a flawed Earth.”
+Henderson probably could not have predicted that the FSM would become an internet phenomenon with a worldwide following, but FSM appeals on many levels.
+It’s sweet and tolerant as well as being absurdly and even caustically funny.
+The FSM creation myth, which is charmingly idiotic but also strangely moving, presents a picture of an accidental but benign and fun-loving universe.
+According to Wikipedia “the central belief is that an invisible and undetectable Flying Spaghetti Monster created the universe “after drinking heavily”… the Monster’s intoxication was the cause for a flawed Earth.”

 If all of these virtues weren’t enough, FSM engages in specific humanitarian efforts, and I would strongly recommend getting into the Holiday spirit by taking part in its Kiva micro-loans project.
 FSM is taking on other religions—such as the Mormons—by trying to raise more money for charity than they do.
 Members have raised US$444,000 already but want to reach half a million by New Year’s.
 Ask yourself this: What would the Flying Spaghetti Monster do?
 He would help out!